Tekken 5: Dark Resurrection: PlayStation 3 version

-While the PSP version is a visually scaled down version of the Arcade build, the PS3 version retains its original graphical performance, running at 60 frames per second, and supports full 1080p HD resolution.
+While the PlayStation Portable version is a visually scaled down version of the Arcade build, the PlayStation 3 version retains its original graphical performance, running at 60 frames per second, and supports full 1080p HD resolution.
 The game features the same modes as the Arcade version, including Ghost Battle and Gallery, while Jinpachi Mishima is playable for the first time.
-Initially however, unlike its PSP counterpart, the PlayStation 3 version lacked several additional gameplay modes from Tekken 5 (PS2) and Tekken: Dark Resurrection (PSP), including Story and Bonus.
+Initially however, unlike its PSP counterpart, the PlayStation 3 version lacked several additional gameplay modes from Tekken 5 (PS2) and Tekken: Dark Resurrection (PSP), including Story Mode and Bonus.
+Therefore, the game was made to mirror the actual arcade platform in its limited gameplay but better graphics.

 On June 25, 2007, Namco announced an update entitled Tekken 5: Dark Resurrection Online.
 The update included an Online Versus mode, as well as Online Rankings, marking the first official Tekken to be playable online.
 A Practice and Survival mode was also added along with the aforementioned features.
 The update was released on the Japanese store on August 1, 2007 and on the North American store on August 30, 2007.
-The update for Europe was released on November 8, 2007.
-In a GamePro article titled The 24 greatest PlayStation 3 games revealed, Tekken 5: Dark Resurrection Online was ranked number 12.
-The article said, "Tekken 5: Dark Resurrection Online is the pinnacle edition of Namco's fighter - it's the definitive version of the classic fighter available as an inexpensive PSN download.
-The massive 30+ character roster features a mix of characters old (Eddy Gordo, Marshall Law) and new (Sergei Dragunov, Lili).
-The 1080-enabled graphics look sharp, but where Tekken 5: Dark Resurrection really shines is in its new Online mode, which features a sleek matchmaking interface and a large community of active players."

 Characters

-Being the update of Tekken 5, Dark Resurrection features the return of all 32 playable characters from that game while adding four new ones.
+Being the update of Tekken 5, Dark Resurrection features the return of all 32 playable characters from that game while adding three new ones.
+None of them need to be unlocked.
 Eddy Gordo, a palette swap of Christie Monteiro in the original Tekken 5, has been given his own character slot and customization template.
 While he is still unplayable in the arcade and PSP port, the PS3 version of the game makes Jinpachi Mishima into a playable character for the first time in the series.
 He can be accessed by clearing Arcade Mode once.